Skip to content

 Patients may prefer mesh nebulizers because these devices are fast, quiet, portable, and easy to use.
 Mesh nebulizers also have a self-contained power source.

 Mesh nebulizers do have some drawbacks, though.
-While they can handle thicker solutions better than ultrasonic nebulizers, mesh nebulizers can clog when nebulizing viscous solutions if not properly cleaned or maintained.
-If you choose a mesh nebulizer, it will be important to follow the manufacturer’s instruction for proper cleaning to prevent any clogging.
+Mesh nebulizers can clog when nebulizing viscous solutions if not properly cleaned or maintained.
+If you choose a mesh nebulizer, it will be important to follow the manufacturer’s instructions for proper cleaning to prevent any clogging of the mesh or tubing.

 Ultrasonic Nebulizers vs Jet Nebulizers vs Mesh Nebulizers

 While jet nebulizers are often a preferred method of treatment for those with pulmonary and respiratory diseases, the machines are usually larger and require a source of power to function.
-Small-volume ultrasonic nebulizers, however, are smaller a more convenient for travel.
 Ultrasonic nebulizers have many limitations compared to jet nebulizers.
 Unlike jet nebulizers, they cannot deliver suspensions.
 Therefore, they should not be used with suspension drug formulations.

 Since both ultrasonic and mesh nebulizers use ultrasonic waves to create the medicated mist, many people confuse these two different types of nebulizers.
 This is especially true when it comes to the delivery of suspension formulations.
 Some assume that, like ultrasonic nebulizers, mesh nebulizers cannot deliver suspensions.